caseymaloneongithub/sound-replit/replit.md

 ### Case-Based Ordering

 All orders are for cases of 12 bottles.
-Pricing is stored per-case for retail and per-bottle for wholesale, with frontend display logic to show quantities in cases and bottles.
+Pricing is stored per-case for both retail and wholesale, with frontend display logic to show quantities in cases and bottles.
 Wholesale pricing supports custom overrides per customer.

 ### Authentication & Authorization